zq99/font-installation-class-in-vba/README.md

 ## Setup

-Add the fonstall class to the project.
+Add the font install class to a VBA project.

-Add the ThisWorkbook module code to your Excel workbook
+The ThisWorkbook module is an example of how to call the class when a Excel VBA project is first opened.

 You should change the name of "MyFontFile.ttf" to be the name of your font file.